-Sandi Villarreal comes to Sojourners after a starting her career in print newspaper reporting and veering quickly into digital media and online journalism.
-She comes to Washington, D.C., via stops in St. Louis, Chicago, and Minneapolis.
-Sandi holds a BA in Journalism and Political Science from Baylor University and an MS in Journalism from the Medill School of Journalism at Northwestern University.
-She has worked in both print and online journalism, publishing, digital marketing, and non-profit community development.
+Sandi Villarreal is former editor-in-chief of Sojourners.
+She came to Sojourners in 2012 after starting her career in print newspaper reporting and veering quickly into digital media and online journalism.
+Sandi holds a master's degree in journalism from the Medill School of Journalism at Northwestern University and a bachelor's degree in journalism and political science from Baylor University.
+She has worked in both print and online journalism, publishing, digital marketing, and nonprofit community development.

 Posts By This Author